labarlab-emorep/func_preprocess/README.md

 ## Notes
-- Data are downloaded from Keoki to the DCC location /hpc/group/labarlab/EmoRep
+- Data are downloaded from the lab data server to the DCC
-- Processing occurs in /work/user/EmoRep, and final files are sent to /hpc/group/labarlab/EmoRep/derivatives/pre_processing.
+- Processing occurs in os.environ["WORK_DIR"]/user/EmoRep, and final files are sent to the EmoRep/derivatives/pre_processing directory.
-- Logs are written to /work/user/EmoRep/logs, as are the python scripts for the parent jobs.
+- Logs are written to  os.environ["WORK_DIR"]/user/EmoRep/logs, as are the python scripts for the parent jobs.
 Stdout/err for parent jobs are captured in par0009.txt, and stdout/err for child jobs are captured in subj_sess_desc.txt e.g. 0009_day2_fmriprep.txt

 ## Considerations